betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 It also now uses the user's RC Rate settings to determine stick feel, facilitating the transition to Acro or Horizon.
 Angle no longer has its own specific stick configuration.

 Angle Mode is now 'earth referenced' by default.
 This means that a pure yaw stick input, while pitched forward, will result in a perfectly coordinated turn.
-The code mixes in exactly the right amount of roll so that the horizon stays 'level' in the camera.
+The code by Chris Rosser mixes in exactly the right amount of roll so that the horizon stays 'level' in the camera.
 It also helps stabilise the quad during fast yaw inputs in Angle mode.

 Roll inputs in angle mode will always add extra roll, and the 'horizon' in the camera will respond accordingly, if that's what the pilot wants to achieve.